Mille Bornes: History

-The game was created in 1954 by Edmond Dujardin as 1000 Bornes, and is almost identical to the earlier American automotive card game Touring, designed by William Janson Roche in 1906.
+The game was created in 1954 by Edmond Dujardin as 1000 Bornes.
+It is almost identical to the earlier American automotive card game Touring, designed by William Janson Roche in 1906.
 One additional feature is the coup-fourré ("counter-thrust"), whereby bonus points are earned by holding back a safety card (such as the puncture-proof tire) until an opponent plays the corresponding hazard card (in this case, the flat tire).
-The game's name is derived from the approximate length of the RN 7 connecting Paris to the border with Italy.
+The game's name is derived from the approximate length of the RN 7 (a national route) connecting Paris with the Italian border.

-Dujardin moved to Arcachon, France in 1947, where he and his family began producing the game in the basement of his house at No. 63, Boulevard de la Plage.
+Dujardin moved to Arcachon southwest of Bordeaux on the Atlantic coast of France in 1947, where he and his family began producing the game in the basement of his house at No. 63, Boulevard de la Plage.
 The box for the original 1954 edition carries the strapline la Canasta de la Route ("Canasta of the Road"), highlighting its similarity to Canasta.
 The cards are illustrated and hand-lettered by Joseph Le Callennec, a graphic designer from France.
 Due to demand, production was moved to a former fish cannery in Arcachon.
 A revised version was released in 1960, with updated artwork from Le Callennec; in addition a "special edition" was released with more abstract artwork from Pierre Praquin.
 With canasta having fallen out of favor, the regular 1960 edition advertised its connection to bridge: the rulebook included an introduction written by Pierre Albarran, and the game was billed as a favorite of world champions Pierre Jaïs and Roger Trézel.
-Dujardin began international distribution that year with bilingual cards.
+Dujardin began international distribution in the same year with bilingual cards.